 The project aimed to preserve the natural beauty of Snowdonia National Park by creating hidden tunnels deep within a mountain.
 Dinorwig power station plays a vital role in supplying Britain with power and mainly operates to help meet peak loads in electricity but also acts as a short term operating reserve which provides a fast response to rapid changes in power demand or the sudden loss of power stations.

-Rustic Gold Slate Paving Packs
+Slate Garden Paving

 Dinorwic Quarry Underground

 The station consists of 16km of underground tunnels located within the beautiful mountain Elidir Fawr, where 12 million tonnes of stone was removed from inside the already well mined cavern.
-The site was carefully chosen because Elidir Fawr has a reservoir, Llyn Machlyn Mawr near the top and Llyn Peris located at the bottom, making it ideal for a pumped storage system.
+The site was carefully chosen because Elidir Fawr has a reservoir, Llyn Marchlyn Mawr near the top and Llyn Peris located at the bottom, making it ideal for a pumped storage system.
 Its construction took ten years to complete and required 1 million tonnes of concrete, 200,000 tonnes of cement and 4,500 tonnes of steel.
 Today, tours can be taken to explore the caverns and machine rooms further and offer an insight into how hydroelectricity and storage of this energy works.

 The scars of the industrial past bare a long, rich history and culture here in North Wales.
 The deep blue-grey slate sits high among the mountains, looking out towards the Snowdon horseshoe and beyond.
 A true testament to the resilience of the community and a beautiful display of slate as a traditional building material.